 If you are going to buy a device for personal use, we recommend looking at other more important features like performance, noise level, and accessories (number of attachments).

-Urikar Pro 1 – Has an Adjustable Handle
+Urikar Pro 2 – Heated Option with Adjustable Handle

-Unlike Lifepro, Urikar opted for a different approach by making a massage gun with an adjustable handle – they actually bent their way into the adjustable massage gun space.
+Unlike other guns on our list, Urikar opted for a different approach by making a massage gun with an adjustable handle – they actually bent their way into the adjustable massage gun space.

 The handle can be adjusted up to 180 degrees.
 Urikar claims that this design increases flexibility by up to 30%.
 This makes it easier to massage the upper, middle, and lower back areas than the normal fixed handles.